DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Background and Related Work

 \section{Background and Related Work}

 \textbf{Molecular docking.} The molecular docking task is usually divided between known-pocket and blind docking.
 Known-pocket docking algorithms receive as input the position on the protein where the molecule will bind (the \emph{binding pocket}) and only have to find the correct orientation and conformation.
 Blind docking instead does not assume any prior knowledge about the binding pocket; in this work, we will focus on this general setting.
-Due to the relative rigidity of the protein in the majority of the cases, docking methods typically assume the knowledge of the bound protein structure, and we will follow this assumption \citep{pagadala2017software}.
+Docking methods typically assume the knowledge of the protein holo-structure (bound), this assumption is in many real-world applications unrealistic, therefore, we evaluate methods both with holo and computationally generated apo-structures (unbound).
 Methods are normally evaluated by the percentage of hits, or approximately correct predictions, commonly considered to be those where the ligand RMSD error is below 2\AA{} \citep{Alhossary2015QuickVina2, Hassan2017QVinaW, mcnutt2021gnina}.

 \textbf{Search-based docking methods.} Traditional docking methods \citep{trott2010autodock,halgren2004glide,thomsen2006moldock} consist of a parameterized physics-based scoring function and a search algorithm.
-The scoring-function takes in 3D structures and returns an estimate of the quality/likelihood of the given pose, while the search stochastically modifies the ligand pose (position, orientation, and torsion angles) with the goal of finding the global optimum of the scoring function.
+The scoring-function takes in 3D structures and returns an estimate of the quality/likelihood of the given pose, while the search stochastically modifies the ligand pose (position, orientation, and torsion angles) with the goal of finding the scoring function's global optimum.
 Recently, machine learning has been applied to parameterize the scoring-function \citep{mcnutt2021gnina, mendez2021deepdock}.
-These search-based methods have offered relative improvements when docking to a known pocket but are typically very computationally expensive to run and must still grapple with the very large search space that characterizes blind docking.
+However, these search-based methods remain computationally expensive to run, are often inaccurate when faced with the vast search space characterizing blind docking \citep{equibind}, and significantly suffer when presented with apo-structures \citep{wong2022benchmarking}.

 \textbf{Machine learning for blind docking.} Recently, EquiBind \citep{equibind} has tried to tackle the blind docking task by directly predicting pocket keypoints on both ligand and protein and aligning them.
 TANKBind \citep{Lu2022TankBind} improved over this by independently predicting a docking pose (in the form of an interatomic distance matrix) for each possible pocket and then ranking them.
 Although these one-shot or few-shot regression-based prediction methods are orders of magnitude faster, their performance has not yet reached that of traditional search-based methods.